-When our team was at SXSW Edu in March 2012, we caught ed tech fever as we were exposed to amazing new ed apps, devices and technology strategies.
-But—and there's always a but, isn't there?—we also heard some trepidation as teachers were concerned that ed tech devices were taking over their classrooms and the impact of real, human teachers was diminishing.
+When we talk to teachers about EdTech, we often hear some trepidation as teachers are concerned that EdTech devices will take over their classrooms and the impact of real, human teachers will be diminished.
 So, our team did some research to find out how teachers can effectively use technology to enhance their lessons without overriding the need for human interaction and instruction.
 Here are five ideas.

-- Enrich with Ed Tech.
-Another teacher shared with us how her student enrichment activities have been, well,enriched, by ed tech.
+Another teacher shared with us how her student enrichment activities have been, well, enriched, by edtech.
 While in the past she had to rely on worksheets and small, simple activities for students who needed enrichment, she now has an iPad, a laptop and a few LeapFrog Explorers in her classroom that are loaded with games and apps that greatly enhance learning for her upper-level students.

-- Engage with Technology.
-Use ed tech to whet your students' appetite for a certain topic.
-Start your class by listening to a short podcast on a certain topic and ask your class to guess what you'll be learning about that day based on the podcast topic.
+Use edtech to whet your students’ appetite for a certain topic.
+Start your class by listening to a short podcast on a certain topic and ask your class to guess what you’ll be learning about that day based on the podcast topic.
 Or show your kids a slideshow of photos on your document camera or projector and ask them to find three links between all of the photos.

-- Make Learning Fun with Technology.
 Lots of recent research has shown that when classroom activities are fun as well as educational, kids pay better attention and learn more.
-But you already knew that, didn't you?
-And with that in mind, we want to encourage you to always consider how technology, fun and learning can intersect with your lessons.
+But you already knew that, didn’t you?
+And with that in mind, we want to encourage you to always consider how technology, fun, and learning can intersect with your lessons.